Finding parallels between maths and music

 “One of the things I love most about maths is the certainty of it—when you prove something, it’s true forever.
 With other sciences, you have a theory and then you want to support that with experiments but, in 100 years’ time, someone can come along with a better theory which overturns all your work.”

-Studying maths at Victoria has taught Jasmine to think more rigorously.
+Studying maths at Victoria University of Wellington has taught Jasmine to think more rigorously.
 “I am more motivated to do a lot of reading outside class.
 I’ve learnt to study more effectively because I’m not just cramming in things but making sure I understand them thoroughly.”

 Her studies have opened her eyes to a whole new world of opportunities.